Local forwarding

 - You run

-- When HookNexus receives a webhook, the CLI forwards the method, headers, query string, and body to your target.
+- When HookNexus receives a webhook, the CLI forwards method, headers, query, and body to your target.

 Basic usage